velikanghost/se2-farcaster-miniapp-starter/README.md

 🧪 An open-source, up-to-date toolkit for building decentralized applications (dapps) on Monad and other blockchain integrated with Farcaster Mini-Apps.
 It's designed to make it easier for developers to create and deploy smart contracts and build user interfaces that interact with those contracts while leveraging Farcaster's social features.

-⚙️ Built using NextJS, Foundry, Farcaster Frame SDK, Wagmi, Viem, Typescript, and Neynar.
+⚙️ Built using NextJS, Foundry, Farcaster Frame SDK, Wagmi, Viem, Typescript, and custom JFS verification.

 ## Features